adugasamuel/Covid19-Exploratory-Data-Analysis-With-SQL/README.md

 ## ❗ Problem Statement

-The dataset presents challenges typical of large, multi-source health data:
+The pandemic led to unprecedented data generation worldwide.
+However, challenges such as inconsistent reporting, missing values, and fragmented data structures made it difficult to quickly extract reliable insights.

-1. **Inconsistent reporting** of daily case and death counts.
+The core problems this project addresses include:

-2. **Missing or irregular data** across countries and dates.
+1. Identifying and quantifying the impact of COVID-19 on populations through case and death trends.
-3. **Difficulty in deriving cumulative or population-normalized metrics** directly from raw records.
+2. Tracking vaccination progress and understanding its effect on infection and death rates.
-4. Need for **efficient SQL methods** to automate and structure the analytical process.
+3. Comparing trends across countries and continents to uncover disparities and regional differences.

-The project resolves these challenges through robust SQL engineering and exploratory analysis.
+4. Designing efficient SQL-based processes for transforming raw data into structured, insightful, and reusable datasets.
 ---

 ## 🎯 Aim of the Project